 Get two great markets under one roof – er, overpass – when shopping at Jian Guo Weekend Flower Market.
 The well-loved market is located in a sheltered parking garage between Xinyi Road and Ren’ai Road, and while that may seem strange, the open-air venue keeps attracting swarms of shoppers every Saturday and Sunday.
 Breathe in the aroma of local blooms in the flower market, and then cross over to the connected Jianguo Jade Market to browse handmade jewelry, amulets and irresistible souvenirs.

-Check In to Pacific Hot Spring Hotel Green Bay, Step Out to Jianguo Jade Market
+Pacific Hot Spring Hotel Green Bay, Step Out to Jianguo Jade Market